Giselle Fernández: Awards

 Fernández has won five Emmy Awards for journalism.
+The Los Angeles Press Club gave Fernandez The President's Award for Impact on Media in 2023.
 She is a member of the Smithsonian National Board for Latino Initiatives and has worked on the board of trustees of the Children's Hospital Los Angeles.
 In 2006, she was named the year's Outstanding Philanthropist by the Association of Fundraising Professionals.

 Personal life

 While in Chicago, she met Ron Kershaw, who was previously involved with Jessica Savitch.
 The two were engaged, but Kershaw died of pancreatic cancer and liver cancer.
 A month later her father died of Alzheimer's disease.
 In 2002, she married British executive John Farrand, former CEO of Panavision, Inc.; they had a daughter, Talei.
 The couple separated in April 2014.
 Fernández participated as a contestant on the second season of ABC's Dancing with the Stars in January 2006, but was the third contestant to be eliminated.
 She partnered with Jonathan Roberts and had an average of 23 points.